Greg Vanney - Technical Director & Head Coach

 Jordan Custoreri - Coordinator, USL Team Operations

-Tania Pedron - Executive Assistant to General Manager
+Tania Pedron - Executive Assistant to the General Manager

 Devin Pleuler - Manager of Analytics